ardiesan/ntrnph23b/_posts/2022-11-04-An-Interns-Guide-to-Tools-and-IDE-for-Software-Development.md

 * **Docker** and docker compose - used for creating and manage docker image file and containers.
 * **command line** / terminal

-All of these tools and IDE was installed using CLI (command line) here are the commands for homebrew.
+All of these tools and IDE were installed using command line interface (CLI), and here are the commands for homebrew.

 * **Slack** - `brew install --cask slack`
 * **Git and Github** - `brew install git`
 * **VSCODE** - `brew install --cask visual-studio-code`
 * **Docker** and docker compose - `brew install docker`, `brew install docker-compose`

+## The Second Week

-On the second week's task, were tasked to install and familiarize all the mentioned tools and IDE above.
+We were tasked to install and familiarize all the mentioned tools and IDE above.
 During the task execution, we slowly discussed the things we need to remember and practice on following standard procedures in taking, asking, and requesting a ticket review.

-In the following days, we can accomplish tasks/tickets and tie things together on what exactly the goal of each task is and how can it be connected to the other tools that we are using.
-Lastly, at the end of the week are tasked to create an article on the learnings and tasks that we made.
-We are assigned also to make a pull request for the GitHub repository that is specifically for internship.
-The main goal of the task was not only to create an article out of our learning, the goal of the task if we can use the command line (CLI) for cloning, committing, and pushing changes from the GitHub repository.
+In the following days, we can accomplish tasks/tickets and tie things together on what exactly the goal of each task is and how it can be connected to the other tools that we are using.

+And lastly, we are tasked every friday to create an article about some of our learnings and or about the tasks that we accomplished.
+We submit the article through a pull request (PR) to a GitHub repository that is specifically for internship.
+The main goal of the task was not only to create an article out of our learning, the goal of the task is to get us to use the command line (CLI) for cloning, committing, and pushing changes to the GitHub repository, to see if we fully understand git without the fancy GUI.

-## Here the homebrew command for each tools and IDE that you can use for command line:
+### CLI, More brew commands

 * **MySQL** - `brew install mysql`
 * **PhpStorm** - `brew install --cask phpstorm`